open-source-at-illinois/jekyll-workshop/tutorial.md

 That being said, let's get into it!

+Just a recap on layouts: layouts are special templates from which Jekyll makes new pages.
+They are stored in the special directory `_layouts`.

 First, convert your `index.html` so that it's the "default" layout.
 Be sure to read [Part 4](https://jekyllrb.com/docs/step-by-step/04-layouts/) to understand how to make Jekyll recognize the HTML file as a layout.
 We want the "content" to be wrapped inside a `<div>` element.

 Then, create a file `index.md`.
 After Jekyll parses it, it will be generated as `index.html` and Jekyll will convert all Markdown to HTML.